giturra/giturra/README.md

   Hi there 👌 I'm Gabriel
 </h1>

 Hello, my name is Gabriel Iturra-Bocaz and I live in Santiago of Chile.
-Currently, I am working as GenAI Developer at <a href="https://globalconexus.com/">GlobalConexus</a> and a part-time professor at <a href="https://www.dcc.uchile.cl/">dcc, University de Chile</a>.
+Currently, I am working as GenAI Developer at <a href="https://globalconexus.com/">GlobalConexus</a>.

 <p align="center"
     <a href="mailto:g.iturra.bocaz@gmail.com">